2020 Spring Music Weekend Classes

 Healing Music (Karen Ashbrook) (Adv.
 Level class) (Saturday and Sunday)

 We will work on ways to convert existing repertoire and styles of playing into music that can be used for relaxation and meditative purposes.
 Ideas for working with chord progressions, tempo and phrasing, as well as simple improv to create moods will be covered.
 Feel free to bring a tune to class you would like to convert!
 Beautiful, simple melodies will be taught.
 Musicality will be emphasized.
+This class has been approved for CEU's for therapeutic musicians (MHTP), contact Karen for details.

 NOTE: This is not a class in how to use music therapeutically, but a class in the skills needed to pursue a certification as a therapeutic musician and to develop skills in improvisation and lyrical playing appropriate for relaxation and meditative purposes.